rizafahmi/safety-harness/README.md

 ### Disclaimer

-**NOTE:  Safety-Harness is 85% complete, and I've hit a wall.
+**NOTE:  Safety-Harness is 85% complete, and am taking a break.
 What you see on http://safety-harness.meteor.com/ is what you get.**